ShadmanSobhan/MedPrompt/README.md

 shadmansobhan114@gmail.com

 Please cite the article by

 @article{sobhan2026medprompt,

-  title={MedPrompt: LLM--CNN Fusion with Weight Routing for Medical Image Segmentation and Classification}, author={Sobhan, Shadman and Mahmud, Kazi Abrar and Zami, Abduz and Ahmed, Mohiuddin and Uddin, Md Palash}, journal={Biomedical Signal Processing and Control}, volume={113}, pages={109251}, year={2026}, publisher={Elsevier}
+  title={MedPrompt: LLM--CNN Fusion with Weight Routing for Medical Image Segmentation and Classification},

+  author={Sobhan, Shadman and Mahmud, Kazi Abrar and Zami, Abduz and Ahmed, Mohiuddin and Uddin, Md Palash},

+  journal={Biomedical Signal Processing and Control},

+  volume={113},

+  pages={109251},

+  year={2026},

+  publisher={Elsevier}

 }

+The article is published by Biomedical Signal Processing & Control.
+You can read it from here: